Duxah/FreePCB-2/README.md

 <link rel="shortcut icon" type="image/png" href="https://github.com/Duxah/FreePCB-2/blob/master/pictures/favicon.png?raw=true">

 ***
+_The latest version Freepcb-2 with the ability to export a printed circuit board to Openscad (3d) is [here](https://github.com/niconson/Freepcb2-portable).

-_This document has been translated into English (the author is not responsible for the inaccuracy of the translation, if any)_
+This document has been translated into English (the author is not responsible for the inaccuracy of the translation, if any)_

 ***